 Width is also important.
 Your soccer shoes should fit the foot snugly and your foot should not slide around inside the shoe during play.
 It is also good to note that many soccer shoes are only available in one width.
 You may have to experiment with several different shoes until you find one that fits the best.

 generally stretch after a few uses.
-High-quality shoes will actually mold to the shape of your foot therefore you will want these to fit snugly in width when they are new, out of the box.
+High-quality shoes will actually mold to the shape of your foot therefore you will want these to fit snugly in width when they are new, right out of the box.

-When you receive your new soccer boots, try them on indoors to check for correct fit.
+In the past, synthetic uppers have left a lot to be desired regarding comfort and touch on the ball.
+However synthetic technology today has been developed and refined and in many cases now out-perform traditional leather uppers.
+The benefits of synthetic materials include being lighter, and more durable than leather and also won’t overstretch, as leather has a tendency to do over time.
+Even though most new releases are synthetic these days, premium grade leather is still favored by many in terms of ball control and fit.
+Proper Fit: When you receive your new soccer boots, try them on indoors to check for correct fit.
 Your shoes should fit snugly without discomfort or pressure points.
 Your toes should reach all the way to the front of the shoe, but should not touch against the end.
 Again.
 Look for a gap or 1/4 to 1/2 inch.
 If a player is still growing, we recommend buying soccer shoes a little large and filling in the excess space by wearing an additional pair of socks.